-Theragun Mini review: A portable massage gun that's powerful enough to ease up a stiff neck or sore calves.
+Theragun Mini review in a nutshell: A portable massage gun that's powerful enough to ease up a stiff neck or sore calves.
 Pro athletes need not apply.

 Therabody – formerly known as Theragun – is a household name in massage gun circles.
 Its products are famous for their ergonomic handle that enables people to massage every part of their body effectively.
 This includes the back, an area notoriously hard to self-massage.